-My latest concoction is a Black Locust Blossom Vermouth.
-It lends a sweet floral pea flavor to the mild lemony taste of dry vermouth as a warm spring or summer sipping low alcohol beverage.
+My latest concoction is a black locust blossom vermouth.
+It lends a sweet floral pea flavor to the mild lemony taste of dry vermouth.
+It is a warm spring or summer sipping, low-alcohol beverage.

-- bottles, 12-16 oz
+- Bottles, 12-16 oz

-- Dry vermouth, (or even sake!)
+- Dry vermouth, or even sake

-- Lots of Locust blossoms
+- Lots of locust blossoms